Effect of quasiperiodic and random noise on many-body dynamical decoupling protocols: Noise studied and associated spectral properties

 \section{Noise studied and associated spectral properties}

 With the protocol specified, we can now discuss various ways of perturbing the protocol with random perturbations to introduce inaccuracies or noise.
 In this work, we primarily consider implementation noise of a particular kind---the unitaries $X_i$ that are used to implement the protocol are applied at irregular times, departuring from the prescribed period in the polyfractal protocol.
-This form of noise is more amenable to numerical feasibility---all continuous noise is considerably more challenging to numerically simulate for long enough times to capture the behavior of interest.
-It is worth noting that any continuous noise will fall into roughly three categories---i) low frequency noise with $\omega \ll 2\pi/T$ is largely benign.
-This noise can in general can couple to operators that transform as odd/even under various $X_i$.
-Time-dependent parts will be suppressed significantly at frequencies below $2\pi / T$ when the driving scheme is implemented.
-The time-independent piece cannot be corrected for and will lead to dephasing; this can be an issue in many physical systems where $1/f$ noise leads to deleterious dephasing~\cite{paladino20141fnoise} and as such, we assume that operators coupling to such noise sources are driven by carefully chosen $X_i$. ii) High frequency noise with $\omega \gg 2\pi/T$ is largely benign as it cannot lead to rapid heating since we assume $T \lesssim 1/\norm{h}$ and thus such noise corresponds to frequencies that would require multi-spin rearrangements for photons of energy $\omega$ to be absorbed by the system; this is a higher order process in perturbation theory in $1/\norm{h}T_0$ and is thus inefficient at heating the system, and iii) noise at intermediate frequencies $\omega \sim 2\pi/T$, which we attempt to capture within our approach (which we note also contains low frequency components).
-In particular, we consider three kinds of irregularities in the implementation of $X_i$ which we described below.
+This form of noise is more amenable to numerical simulations---continuous noise is considerably more challenging to numerically simulate for long enough times to capture the behavior of interest.

+It is worth noting that any continuous noise will fall into roughly three categories---i) low frequency noise with $\omega \ll 2\pi/T$ is benign, provided the physical operators that it couples to are driven.
+In particular, the noise can couple to operators that are odd/even under the action of various $X_i$s.
+The coupling to operators that are odd in at least one $X_i$ will be suppressed significantly at frequencies below $2\pi / T$ when the driving scheme is implemented.
+Coupling to operators even in all $X_i$s cannot be corrected for and will lead to dephasing; this can be an issue in many physical systems where $1/f$ noise leads to deleterious dephasing~\cite{paladino20141fnoise}, but where spin-echo protocols can be devised to strongly suppress its negative effect.
+We assume that operators coupling to such noise sources are driven by carefully chosen $X_i$. ii) High frequency noise with $\omega \gg 2\pi/T$ is largely benign as it cannot lead to rapid heating since we assume $T \lesssim 1/\norm{h}$ and thus such noise corresponds to frequencies that would require multi-spin rearrangements to be absorbed by the system; this is a higher order process in perturbation theory in $1/\norm{h}T_0$ and is thus inefficient at heating the system, and finally, iii) noise at intermediate frequencies $\omega \sim 2\pi/T$, which we attempt to capture within our approach (which we note also contain low frequency components).

+In particular, we model the role of noise by considering three kinds of irregularities in the implementation of $X_i$ which we describe below.